BAHIRA

 Solo Performances

-Bahira has performed solo for many years as part of a Catering/Dancing Middle Eastern Experience Entertainment Package created by her using her talents as a chef and dancer.
-She has also performed for restaurants in the Los Angeles area and more recently in the South Bay area.
+Bahira performed solo for many years as part of a Catering/Dancing Middle Eastern Experience Entertainment Package created by fusing using her talents as a chef and dancer.
+She has also performed for restaurants in the Los Angeles area as well as in the South Bay area.
 She has soloed at Bistro Atash Kadeh Persian Restaurant (now closed) and Menara Moroccan Restaurant.
-At the present time she is not employed as a restaurant soloist , but keeps her performance skills active at Haflas (dance parties), student nights and private performances, as well as performing in two active belly dance troupes.
+Bahira no longer dances publicly, but still enjoys dancing at home and watching others perform.

 Troupe Nambah

-Bahira is co-director of Troupe Nambah which has performed regularly at Menara Moroccan Restaurant in San Jose.
-Troupe Nambah bills itself as "World Fusion Style" belly dance, a term coined by Bahira to avoid being locked into any one style of Belly Dance...and there are many.
-The philosophy behind World Fusion Style belly dance is to celebrate as many different forms, styles and rhythms from all the musical cultures of the world as possible.
-Bahira and her good friend, Mandella, co-founded Troupe Nambah as a way to fulfill the need to express themselves in a positive and soul satisfying form of the dance and with the ultimate purpose of dancing through life itself.
-Practice is essential to the Troupe's success and synchronicity is one of the signature trademarks of the Troupe.
-Variety in music, steps, costumes and style keeps the Troupe interesting for the audience and prevents performances from becoming "routine" as is often found in larger troupes.
-Variety within synchronicity is the Troupe's goal, but joy in the dance is what is stressed most.
+Bahira and Mandella co-directed Troupe Nambah (2001-2008) which billed itself as "World Fusion Style" belly dance, a term coined by Bahira to avoid being locked into any one style of Belly Dance.
+World Fusion Style belly dance celebrates as many different forms, styles and rhythms from all the musical cultures of the world as possible.
+Bahira and her good friend, Mandella, co-founded Troupe Nambah in 2001 as a way to fulfill the need to express themselves in a positive and soul satisfying form of the dance and with the ultimate purpose of dancing through life itself.
+Both Bahira and Mandella have moved on with this philosophy by creating separate dance troupes of their own after a very joyful and successful 7 year run with Troupe Nambah

-Troupe Nambah annually performs for local community festivals and is a popular feature at both the Santa Clara and Milpitas Art & Wine Festivals.
-Troupe Nambah also regularly performs at Bay Area belly dance festivals such as Desert Dance (San Jose), Rakkasah (Richmond) and Summer Caravan (Oakland).
+Troupe Nambah has annually performed for local community festivals and has been a popular feature at both the Santa Clara and Milpitas Art & Wine Festivals.
+Troupe Nambah has also performed at Bay Area belly dance festivals such as Desert Dance (San Jose), Rakkasah (Richmond) and Summer Caravan (Oakland).

 The Bennuvians